Skip to content

 When you need stronger constraints, provide your own schema object in httpConfig.agentSchema.
 A common pattern is permissive definitions for chat turns (user_message, assistant_message) alongside tighter definitions for each tool span type so payloads and results match that tool’s real contract.

-An agentSchema for a conversational agent: open shapes for messages, and per-tool definitions for web_search and read_file:
+An agentSchema for a conversational agent: open shapes for messages, and per-tool definitions for web_search and read_file.
+This example uses init from @prefactor/core with a provider so you can pass agentSchema on the client config.
+For the usual middleware-only path, see Getting started with the TypeScript SDK.

 import { init } from '@prefactor/core';